FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: FORGE: Robust Search under Uncertainty

-We propose to train a success predictor which can robustly transfer from sim-to-real and be used to make early termination decisions.
+Although success is clearly defined in simulation where we have access to noiseless poses, it is difficult to reliably predict in the real world \cite{huang2022training}.
+Consider the nut-threading task, where the distance between a successfully threaded nut and a loose nut is a fraction of a millimeter.
+We propose to train a success predictor which can robustly transfer from sim-to-real.
 Concretely, we share the weights of the policy network with the success predictor by expanding the action space of the policy to include an early termination action: $a^{ET}_t \in [0, 1]$.
-To train the policy to output the correct action, we include an early termination reward, $R^{ET}_t$, which penalizes incorrect success predictions:
+To train the policy to output the correct action, we include an early termination penalty, $R^{ET}_t$, which penalizes incorrect success predictions:

 where $y_t$ is the true success label at time $t$.
-During training, episodes are always executed for the maximum length.

-At deployment time, a confidence threshold, $p_{term}$, can be used to terminate the episode as soon as the policy believes it has succeeded: $a^{ET}_t > p_{term}$.
-This allows us to behave efficiently, a desirable property for industrial applications where it is important to reduce cycle times.
+This reward can also encourage behaviours that elicit the underlying success state (e.g., pull upwards on the nut to check if it is threaded).

+\textbf{Early Termination:} Efficient termination is a desirable property for industrial applications where cycle times matter.
+We want the policy to terminate as soon as the task has succeeded and no sooner.
+During training, episodes are executed for the maximum length.
+At deployment, a confidence threshold, $p_{term}$, can be used to terminate the episode: $a^{ET}_t > p_{term}$.
+See App. \ref{app:early-term} for analysis on the performance trade-offs for choosing $p_{term}$.

+\textbf{Force Threshold Tuning:} For forceful insertion tasks, we may not know how much force is required.
+Consider snap-fit connectors which require deformation.
+The required force depends on material properties that may be unknown and could change with extended use.
+To tune the force threshold, we leverage success prediction.
+Conservatively, we start with a low threshold of $7.5N$, which helps avoid slip and damage.
+If policy execution reaches a timeout before success is predicted, we increase the threshold and try again.
+This can be done automatically, without manual resets, until success occurs.